dili021/Apple-clone/README.md

 Hats off to Microverse.org

 # Support
-Feel free to rate a star if you like the project
+Feel free to give a star if you like the project